iJackWilson/HackTheBox-Writeups/README.md

 # HackTheBox Writeups

-This repositry contains writeups for retired HackTheBox machines.
+This repositry contains writeups for various HackTheBox machines.
 I'll add them as a complete them and find the time to write them up.

+For the sake of fairness the writeups will only be for retired machines.

 Need to contact me about the writeups?